-Cockles, Cerastoderma edule, are present within the estuary and are known to be collected at low levels both historically and to the present-day (Edwards, 1987; Cefas, 2013, 2020).
-Unlike mussels and pacific oysters, the cockle stock has never reached a large enough level to be harvested commercially from within the estuary.
-The beds have not been classified for commercial exploitation by Cefas (Figure 2-Figure 3) (Cefas, 2013), and assessments carried out for the 2000 Water Framework Directive (WFD) do not mention the presence of cockle within the estuary.
-However, there are concerns about the recreational collection of cockles and potential over-exploitation particularly from 'The Salty' which have been documented as far back as 2008 (Teign Estuary Partnership, 2008) and continues to date.
+Cockles, Cerastoderma edule, are present within the estuary and are known to be collected at low levels both historically and to the present day (Edwards, 1987; Cefas, 2013, 2020).
+Unlike mussels and Pacific oysters, the cockle stock has never reached a large enough level to be harvested commercially from within the estuary.
+The cockle beds have not been classified by Cefas for commercial exploitation (Figure 2-

+) (Cefas, 2013), and assessments carried out for the 2000 Water Framework Directive (WFD) do not mention the presence of cockles within the estuary.
+However, there are concerns about the recreational collection of cockles and potential over-exploitation particularly from 'The Salty', a mid-channel sediment bank; these concerns have been documented as far back as 2008 (Teign Estuary Partnership, 2008) and continue to date.

 Devon and Severn Inshore Fisheries and Conservation Authority (D&S IFCA) understands the social and ecological importance of these beds and have undertaken survey work to establish the population structure, biomass, and distribution of cockles within the areas of the estuary where cockles are known to be present.
-This report will monitor the cockle stock in the Teign Estuary and may inform development of a D&S IFCA Hand Working Permit Byelaw.
+This report will assist with monitoring the cockle stock in the Teign Estuary and may inform future development of a D&S IFCA Hand Working Permit Byelaw.